Staff

 As Sites Director, Jaohn oversees sites and construction at Material Institute.
 His innovative developments combine art, architecture, community, and sacred space.
 Jaohn’s properties include The New Orleans Tree House, home to the most climbed tree in America; The Safe House with Mel Chin; The Fire House with Banksy; James Beard nominated Best New Restaurant in America, Cochon; Life Is Art West; High Cloud; and Material Institute.
 His spaces have appeared in Vice, NY Times, Arte, Art Forum, Atlas Obscura, Artnet, and The Guardian.

-Photos: Jonathan Traviesa, Kewon Hunter
+Photos: Jonathan Traviesa

 Material Institute